Astrophotography, or “imaging” as

 me.
 I put the scope away until I discovered the new world of digital imaging.
 I

-followed the rule of acquiring ever more expensive hardware starting, like many
+followed the rule of acquiring ever more expensive hardware starting with just

-scope on a better mount and finally getting a better scope.
-I’ve now got some
+better mount and finally getting a better scope.
+I’ve now got some great

-great hardware including an Astro Physics AP-900 mount on a permanent pier, a
+hardware including an Astro Physics AP-900 mount on a permanent pier, a Rainbow

-doesn’t necessarily lead to better images but it does mean less effort is
+necessarily lead to better images but it does mean less effort is required.

-required.
-Someone starting out in the hobby today has the advantage of an
+Someone starting out in the hobby today has the advantage of an explosion in the

-explosion in the availability of really good hardware and software at very low
+availability of really good hardware and software at very low cost that’s

-cost that’s occurred over the last few years.
-This has made the hobby much
+occurred over the last few years.
+This has made the hobby much easier and far

 I specialize in deep sky images.

-This means galaxies, star clusters, super nova explosions, planetary nebula,
+This means galaxies, star clusters, supernova explosions, planetary nebula, and

 Deep sky imaging is dependent on